 For couples that I work with, the importance of “posed” portraits vary greatly.
 Some days we will be doing three locations and spending 3 hours on all their posed photos.
 Some days we will spend 10 minutes on these and do just a couple traditional photos.
 Most wedding days fall somewhere in between.

-A good way to think about these is that for every 30 minutes you allot for posed photos of you two, you’ll receive around 10-15 fully edited portraits.
+A good way to think about these is that for every 30 minutes you allot for posed photos of you two, you’ll receive around 20-30 fully edited portraits.
 That doesn’t account for any travel times and/or location changes.
+You can think about this as, “how long do you want to spend with your significant other doing posed portraits?” and “how many posed portraits do we want to have to pick from for an album?”.
+If these two items align then perfect!
+If not, we will dive into it more on our final call and I can help you figure out timing :).

 Locations, Locations, Locations

 Let’s talk about multiple locations while we are here.
 Unless you two have a location that means the world to you and you NEED to have photos there, I recommend keeping locations to a minimum.
-Changing locations is one of the biggest time sucks on any wedding timeline.
+Changing locations is one of the biggest time drains on any wedding day.
 It’s not just the drive times, but the getting stuff ready to go, walking to the transportation, loading up, unloading, walking to the location for the photos, and then walking back to the transportation.
-You can see how a 10 minute drive could quickly turn into 30 or even 45/60+ minutes if you have the wedding party or family involved whom will inevitably need a bathroom stop, or groomsmen’s who will dip into a bar for a “quick” shot.
-AND that doesn’t even take into account how much time we spend taking photos at that location.
+You can see how a 10 minute drive could quickly turn into 30, or even 45/60+ minutes.
+Also, if you have the wedding party or family involved in these location changes, there will inevitably be a need for a bathroom stop, or groomsmen’s who will dip into a bar for a “quick” shot.

 Backgrounds aren’t super important for portraits of you two, unless it carries a significant meaning to you.
 It’s more about light and interesting lines.
 This picture was taken at a loading dock in an alley, right next to a dumpster.